WhaleFromMars/SpotifyToDiscordBot/README.md

 ## Notes

 - There is work-in-progress support for non-premium Spotify accounts
-- Linux support may be possible by using an alternative to Virtual Cables and adjusting the `cableName` in `SoundAudioHandler`
+- Linux support may be possible by using an alternative to Virtual Cables and adjusting the `cableName` in the .env
 - Mac? go beg daddy Tim ive got no clue

 ## Disclaimer